 Topic area #4: Inter-basin, intra-basin, and sidewall/canyon exchange-chemical coupling.
 (Volunteers please contribute; Stutz, Simpson, Hoch, Kelly, Oldroyd, DeWekker, Faloona?)

-Previous studies have hypothesized the importance of meteorological horizontal transport processes on the chemical processes within PCAPS (e.g., Baasandorj et al. 2017).
-In Utah basins oxidant injection from sidewall canyons or agricultural ammonia from inter-basin transport have been two recent topics of interest.
-The scales of basins have a large impact on the relative importance of inter (between) and intra (within) basin...Workshop participants agreed that many previous field studies have not have vethe spatial data collected of both meteorological and chemical measurements to answer the above questions.
+Secondary pollutant formation depends on the availability of oxidants to drive atmospheric oxidation mechanisms.
+In isolated air masses, pollutant formation processes may terminate when the key oxidants become depleted.
+Replenishment of oxidants through entrainment from aloft or sidewall mixing can promote sustained production of secondary pollutants throughout a PCAPs episode.
+Episodes that terminate through oxidant depletion may respond favorably to VOC emission controls, whereas episodes that experience oxidant replenishment might be insensitive to VOC controls.
+Despite the importance of entrainment processes for air quality management during PCAPs, the extent of oxidant entrainment is not well quantified in Western basins.
+Previous studies have hypothesized the importance of horizontal transport processes on the chemical processes within PCAPs (e.g., Baasandorj et al. 2017).
+In Utah basins oxidant injection from tributary canyons, or agricultural ammonia from inter-basin transport have been two recent topics of interest.
+In the San Joaquin Valley the entrainment of nitrate PM produced overnight in the residual layer was found to be responsible for approximately 80% of the near surface levels in the morning hours (Prabhakar et al., 2017).
+The exact origins of the nocturnal air aloft can thus have a dramatic influence on the next day’s PM levels regionally, and observing the 3D flow patterns can be crucial.
+The scales of basins have a large impact on the relative importance of inter (between) and intra (within) basin exchange. transport processes.
+Workshop participants agreed that many previous field studies have not had the spatial data collected of both meteorological and chemical measurements to answer the above questions.
 Different regions within basins will have different emissions and chemistry, as well as variations in meteorology.
 Better understanding of spatial variations in thermodynamic/dynamic and chemical emissions and processes are all needed in order to tackle these important questions.
 Care as to how to sample the canyon and slope regions is needed in order to design experiments of exchange processes along the valley slopes (Oldroyd et al. 2016).
+Comparison of vertical profiles away from basin walls (e.g. from towers or via remote sensing) to pseudo profiles taken with sensors vertically deployed up a sidewall can probe the role of canyon wall exchange.

+Role of sloped sidewall flows: